 Lightly grease an 8- x 8-inch collapsible pan with butter.
 Set aside.

-Heat cream and butter over medium-high heat to 205 °F (check with a digital thermometer).
+Heat the sweetened condensed milk and butter over medium-high heat to 205 °F (check with a digital thermometer).
 It will be steaming and starting to bubble.
 Remove from heat.

-Spread in prepared pan and smooth using a small offset spatula.
-Let the pan sit for 4 hours at room temperature, then briefly refrigerate for 1 to 2 hours or until firm.
+Transfer the fudge to the buttered pan and smooth the top using a small offset spatula.
+Let the pan set for 4 hours at room temperature, then chill for 1 to 2 hours or until firm.

-Cut the fudge into 1-inch square pieces with a knife warmed in boiling water and wiped dry.
-Cut in one stroke, if possible.
+Portion the fudge into 1-inch square pieces.
+Cut each slice, in one stroke if possible, with a knife warmed in boiling water and wiped dry each time.